decc/electricity-build-rate-constraint/README.md

 Written in a combination of Ruby and Coffeescript.

-    electricity-build-rate-constraint.xlsx - The actual model of the electricity system that we are exploring model.c - An computer-generated translation of the excel file into C model.rb - A ruby interface to model.c config.ru and server.rb - Serves
+    public/electricity-build-rate-constraint.xlsx - The actual model of the electricity system that we are exploring model/model.c - An computer-generated translation of the excel file into C model/model.rb - A ruby interface to model.c config.ru and server.rb - Serves
       the data from model.rb
       public/index.html